Lochnair/openwrt-mr200v4/README.md

 reset
 ```

-## Revert to stock
-I have not attempted to revert to stock by using TFTP recovery or similar, but I can comfirm that writing a backup of the firmware partition with the `mtd` utility worked.

 ## Modem
 I've gotten the modem to at least respond to uqmi commands by applying the SET_DTR quirk in the qmi_wwan driver.
 However I have not gotten it to connect, and commands can still just stall.
 The furthest I've gotten is to get it to search for a tower.